Randy Hippeard

-Randy Hippeard (born December 6, 1985) is an American football quarterback who is currently a free agent.
+Randy Hippeard (born December 6, 1985) is an American former professional football quarterback who played in the Arena Football League (AFL).
+He is currently the offensive coordinator for the Billings Outlaws of Arena Football One (AF1).
 He was signed by the Winterthur Warriors of Nationalliga A in Switzerland as an undrafted free agent in 2009.
 He played college football at University of Virginia's College at Wise.

 Early life

 Hippeard attended Colonial Forge High School in Stafford, Virginia.
 Hippeard played both football and baseball at Colonial Forge.
 As a junior in 2002, Hippeard threw for 1,503 yards and 13 touchdown passes.
 As a senior in 2003, he threw for 2,223 yards and 22 touchdown passes.

 College career

 Hippeard chose to continue his football career at the University of Virginia's College at Wise.
 Hippeard started every game for the Cavaliers except the final three of his freshman season.
 He earned Victory Sports Network NAIA Honorable Mention All-American honors in 2006 and 2007 and CollegeFanz Sports Network NAIA Honorable Mention All-American honors in 2008.
 Hippeard set 24 single-season records for the Cavaliers and finished with the 4th most passing yards in NAIA history when his career ended.
 In 2014, he was inducted into the Virginia–Wise Highland Cavaliers Athletics Hall of Fame.